melv-n/webhallen-supply-drop/README.md

 ## Makefile Commands

 - `make build` — Build the Docker image locally
-- `make push` — Build and push the image to Docker Hub
+- `make push` — Build and push the image to GHCR
 - `make run` — Run the image locally with your `.env` file

 ---